Our story began with the late Ron K. Collier.

 David Maller, Owner

-David Maller started out manufacturing natural trumpets and sackbuts after apprenticing with the late Ronald K. Collier.
+David Maller started out manufacturing natural trumpets and sackbuts after apprenticing with the late Ronald K. Collier for about eight years.
 It wasn’t long before David started making other historical and modern trumpets, cornets, sackbuts, and trombones.

-David also works as a freelance trumpet player in the Chicago area and in Central Pennsylvania where he currently resides.
+As an ensemblist, David has started, managed, and/or directed several instrumental and vocal groups of various kinds throughout his career.
+Such ensembles include drum and bugle corps, orchestras, concert bands, choirs, among others.
+David currently works as a freelance trumpet player in the Chicago area and in Central Pennsylvania where he currently resides.

 Paul Cassarly, Apprentice